 That is all you need to do.
 This drill has two effects.
 Firstly it helps you get into a great impact position without over thinking it.
 Secondly, if you pose after every golf shot, you’ll at least look good.
 This way you can just tell your golfing partners you’re just having an off-day.

-Training aids aren’t necessary, but if you want some additional feedback on how to improve your strike, you can check out this post reviewing the tour striker and impact bag.
+Training aids aren’t necessary, but if you want some additional feedback on how to improve your strike, you can check out this article, reviewing the best golf training aids, including a review of the tour striker and impact bag.

 Thanks for reading and happy golfing.

 Head back to Golf Insider long game home